Difference between a U.S. Green Card and U.S. Citizenship

 Though a misdemeanor or felony alone will not guarantee deportation, severe felonies such as robbery, assault, or sexual misconduct will most likely result in deportation.

-If you are confused about any part of the immigration system, U.S. Immigration Bonds offers unlimited resources for immigrants and detainees of ICE detention centers.
-The keys to freedom are within your grasp, U.S. Immigration Bonds can help.
-Call today to speak with an immigration bail bonds specialist about your current immigration situation.
+If you’d like more information about the difference between a U.S. green card and U.S. citizenship, U.S. Immigration Bonds offers unlimited resources for immigrants and detainees of ICE detention centers.
+The key to freedom is within reach; U.S. Immigration Bonds can help!
+Call 1-800-225-2587 today to speak with an immigration bail bonds specialist about your current immigration situation.